ytakemon/2018-07-30-Intro2R/index.md

 </p>
 {% endif %}

-We will use this <a href="https://drive.google.com/open?id=1g4yI-JSKs7N1_-TQ-EvuILMdJ6gjvCSb">Google Drive</a> to get our data and work collabortively in the google doc.
+We will use this <a href="https://drive.google.com/open?id=1g4yI-JSKs7N1_-TQ-EvuILMdJ6gjvCSb">Google Drive</a> to get our data and work collaboratively in the google doc.
 The <a href="https://docs.google.com/document/d/1-LaIKEPOCyOmYuAEKDYrRxL8oYS7XRQYZQiVia1PowM/edit?usp=sharing">Google Doc</a> will be used for chatting, taking notes, and sharing URLs and bits of codes.

 <hr/>

-{% comment %}
-  SETUP

-  Delete irrelevant sections from the setup instructions.
-Each section is inside a 'div' without any classes to make the beginning and end easier to find.

-  This is the other place where people frequently make mistakes, so please preview your site before committing, and make sure to run 'tools/check' as well.
-{% endcomment %}

 <h2 id="setup">Setup</h2>